SAP-samples/hana-developer-cli-tool-example/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/hana-developer-cli-tool-example)](https://api.reuse.software/info/github.com/SAP-samples/hana-developer-cli-tool-example)

+The [change log](CHANGELOG.md) describes notable changes in this package.

 ## Description

 This sample is intended to shown how one could build a developer-centric  HANA command line tool, particularly designed to be used when performing local HANA development in non-SAP tooling (like VSCode).
 It utilizes the default-env.json that is often used in local development for connectivity to a remote HANA DB (although it can of course be used with a local HANA Express instance as well).
 There is no intention to replacing the hdbsql tool as a generic SQL console.
 Instead this sample will focus on simplifying and grouping common and complex commands that otherwise might a lot of separate scripts.